R-js/libRmath.js/README.md

 ### `forceToArray`

 Return the first argument wrapped in an array.
-If it is already an array just return the reference to the array.
+If it is already an array then returns a copy of the array.

 _decl:_